Spencer-png/Gamesense/README.md

 5. Enjoy skeet for free 😈

+## IF LUA'S DONT LOAD
-6. the libs for luas are in the folder named "gamesense" Just put that folder here   C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive
+the libs for luas are in the folder named "gamesense" Just put that folder here   C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive

 ## For injector!